WCGA/knowledge-base/docs/webservices/webservices.rst

 Best Practices for Creating Services
 ====================================

-* Where possible provide OGC and sector/vendor-specific services to ensure maximum interoperability with a variety of systems.
+* Where possible provide OGC and sector/vendor-specific services to ensure maximum interoperability.
 	* Any data that is served from an ArcGIS for Server as Esri REST services can be easily also served as OGC services without a lot of secondary effort, simply by ‘enabling’ OGC services in the ArcGIS for Server settings.
 Whenever possible/practical, both options should be enabled as best practice.
 * Web services should specify the version and last update date for the source data, as well as link to the source metadata.
 * In order to support the broadest range of user needs, from casual users viewing data through web browser to desktop .NET developers, web services should provide both REST and SOAP-based services.